Walt Disney Pictures/The Kobal Collection

 Zandi is the chief economist at Moody's Analytics, and he built his model to predict what's going to happen in the real world.
 When he plugs what he thinks is going to happen in the real world, his model spits out a pretty grim result: Four years from now, the unemployment rate will be 6.6 percent.
 That's lower than today, but still much higher than the 5 percent rate that was typical before the recession.

-I recently sat down with Zandi, and gave him a challenge: Fix the economy in the world inside your computer.
+On today's show, we sit down with Zandi and give him a challenge: Fix the economy in the world inside your computer.
 Try to ensure that, four years from now, the unemployment rate inside the computer will get back down to 5 percent.